 Amendments.
 This Shareholder Agreement may be amended or repealed, or a new agreement may be adopted, by action of either the Shareholders or the Board upon a Super Majority vote authorizing such change.
 Further, the Shareholders, upon Super Majority vote, may from time to time specify particular provisions of this Agreement which shall not be altered or repealed by the Board.

 Termination.
-Subject to Section 1 of this Article IX, this Shareholder Agreement shall terminate only upon:
+Subject to Section 17.1, this Shareholder Agreement shall terminate only upon:

 Unanimous written consent of all Shareholders.